 - Pour into the prepared muffin pan and bake for 23-25 minutes.
 Let them cool in the pan for 10 minutes after baking, then transfer to a wire rack.

-- Check if your muffins are baked by inserting a toothpick or skewer into the center of a muffin.
+Check if your muffins are baked by inserting a toothpick or skewer into the centre of a muffin.
 It should come out clean before removing these goodies from the oven.

 You can keep the leftover muffins un-refrigerated in an airtight container for up to 4 days.
 After a couple of days, microwave for 20 seconds before serving to keep fresh.